TULSA SPRING SWING 2026 CONTEST RULES

 Ams may compete with their Pro in both routines and Strictly Swing.

-Dancers may compete on an Awesome Threesome team with of their Strictly Swing partners.
+Dancers may compete on a “Team” contest with any of their Strictly Swing partners.

 Swing Content